 In legal settings, you have a right to have an interpreter and a translator.
 Unless you are a fluent English speaker, it is a good idea to use an interpreter.
 Legal information can be hard to understand, even in your first language.

 Other services provided by the Office of Refugee Resettlement (ORR)

 - The ORR Unaccompanied Alien Children Program provides temporary custody and care to unaccompanied alien children who do not have immigration status.

 - The ORR Anti-Trafficking in Persons Program (ATIP) identifies and serves victims of human trafficking, assisting foreign trafficking victims in the United States to become eligible for public benefits and services to the same extent as refugees.

 - The Voluntary Agencies Matching Grant Program works with the Refugee and Cuban Haitian Entrant Reception and Placement program.

-- The ORR Repatriation Program provides help to US citizens and their immediate family members who have returned to the USA after problems overseas, or who are escaping from civil unrest or natural disasters abroad.
+- The ORR Repatriation Program provides help to U.S. citizens and their immediate family members who have returned to the USA after problems overseas or are escaping from civil unrest or natural disasters abroad.